riley/no-jquery/5_Utils.md

     }
 }
 ```
-we have to make sure we only check the `protagonist` for it's own properties with `hasOwnProperties`, another long JavaScript function name.
+we have to make sure we only check the `protagonist` for its own properties with `hasOwnProperties`, another long JavaScript function name.
 No one accused js of being terse.

 ```javascript
 // Ah ha! you were expecting the code above!
 Didn't see this one coming!